 For Evo subscribers, system evaluates the number of SITA RES subclasses in accordance with section 10.1 of UC for Inventory Re-Dress, flagging the ICRs that violated the limit and marking the Booking Limits to exclude during subsequent publication.

+For Evo subscribers, system detects any non-excluded Booking Limits which would result in duplicate POS Limits in accordance with the rules defined in section 2.1.8 of HIAS DEFD for Inventory Handoff, marking such BLs for subsequent exclusion during publication and flagging the ICR in case such BLs are present.

+Rule: the following message is appended to the nightly maintenance task details in case there are any BLs excluded due to duplicate POS: 'Duplicate POS have been assigned to the following flights: <list of flight numbers>'

 System deletes any existing ICRs of the current flight where departure date of the last leg (index date adjusted by date variation of the last leg) is earlier than lowest boundary of the Inventory Preservation Window.
 Sub Flow 13 of UC [6] is used to record Inventory History.